softlion/XamSvg-Samples/README.md

 The ios demo app has been compiled and uploaded to a live ios simulator, thanks to appetize.io.
 Check it here: https://appetize.io/app/amyhugx1xzurnv45h8kyp5kam0?device=iphone5s&scale=75&orientation=portrait&osVersion=9.3

 # Animated SVG
 The xamarin Forms projects contain a code demonstrating an animated svg ring.
-This code works on all platform: android, ios, windows universal and windows phone, and does not depend on custom renderer, it is selffully contained in the PCL Forms project.
+This code works on all platform: android, ios, windows universal and windows phone, and does not depend on custom renderer, it is fully contained in the PCL Forms project.

 # Resources